“Social Security Eligibility and Healthcare Utilization: Evidence from Administrative Data” (Job Market Paper)

 “Pediatric Versus Adult Health Care for the Marginal Patient“

-Medical practice has traditionally been divided into two major age-based categories: pediatric and adult medicine.
-Although the timing for the transition between the two is ideally individually-tailored to the patient, many hospitals employ arbitrary age cut-offs for new inpatients instead.
-Despite the role of these policies in determining the allocation of health care providers to patients, their full consequences for patient outcomes have yet to be studied.
-This paper uses a regression discontinuity design to exploit a common version of this policy whereby hospitals direct new inpatients below 18 years of age to pediatric services and new inpatient above 18 years of age to adult services.
+This paper uses a regression discontinuity design to exploit a common hospital policy whereby new inpatients below 18 years of age are directed to pediatric services and new inpatients above 18 years of age to adult services.
 Using administrative data on the near-universe of inpatient, emergency department, and ambulatory surgery admissions from New York between 2002-2017 provided by HCUP, I obtain the following results.
 First, admission after 18 discontinuously decreases the likelihood of being billed for pediatric accommodations by 12.3 percentage points.
 Additionally, admission after 18 causes the hospital to assign an attending physician who treats patients that are 8.2 years older, on average, than the patients treated by physicians assigned to those admitted under 18.
-Admission after 18 also decreases the likelihood of being admitted via transfer by 30%, increases the number of cardiac and imaging tests received by 12.8%, increases the number of therapeutic services received by 5.7%, and increases the number of procedures received by 3.4%.
-Preliminary results also indicate that admission after 18 may discontinuously increase hospital revisit rates by approximately 5%.
-Robustness checks demonstrate that inpatient discharges evolve smoothly through the age 18 cut-off, including when separated by primary payer type, ruling out changes in sample composition as the primary driver of results.
-Lastly, results are generally stronger for emergency-type inpatient admissions, during which patients have less discretion over their treatment experience.
+I also examine how admission after 18 affects treatment intensity and quality of care outcomes.